What do the Whiplash Injury Reforms Mean for Claimants?

 Statistics reveal the number of such claims remain around 680,000 per year; around 90% of all RTA personal injury claims.
 Many of these claims may be for low-level whiplash injuries, and include soft-tissue injuries to the neck and back.

-The government believes that some Claimants may be encouraged to exaggerate the severity of their injuries in order to benefit financially, and the MoJ’s proposals include reducing the scope for whiplash claims to be displaced into other claim categories.
+The government believes that some claimants may be encouraged to exaggerate the severity of their injuries in order to benefit financially, and the MoJ’s proposals include reducing the scope for whiplash claims to be displaced into other claim categories.

 What about the psychological impact of RTAs?